soi-20/brains/_posts/2018-06-22-foundersfund.md

 6/ "We back the truck up when we have conviction."

 7/ "[Sean Parker] is a phenomenal pro-active venture capitalist.
 I am not a proactive venture capitalist.
 I am a reactive venture capitalist.
 I think I’m an excellent reactive venture capitalist.
 And I think in order to be truly, truly, truly sector agnostic, you have to be reactive."

+# From Founders Fund's Partners: Scott Nolan and Aaron VanDevender

+1/ Often, we’re the first money in or very early after angel rounds, and sometimes we’re doing those financings on our own or doing the bulk of them.-SN

+2/ We’re only interested in things that offer some very unique, differentiated angle.-AV

+3/ At Founders Fund we avoid investing in companies unless they are consuming cash.
+We're here to invest when doing so will bring about positive progress faster, which often manifests as the conversion of cash into assets and increased burn.
+Cash-flow-positive businesses are usually past this inflection point, or simply don't have enough ideas about what valuable things to do with more money.-SN

+4/ Algebraic equation to represent the ideal amount of money a company should be spending:
+ Burn rate [$/month] = Milestones/Month x Cost/Milestone = Speed/Efficiency

+ Looking for companies that are spending money to reach an R&D milestone never achieved before."The most valuable, important companies of the decades ahead are building the future today, executing quickly and burning money in the process."-SN

 # Founders Fund's Singerman on Tech Disruption
 [![](http://img.youtube.com/vi/_6gTjBxOBQ0/0.jpg)](http://www.youtube.com/watch?v=_6gTjBxOBQ0 "Founders Fund's Singerman on Tech Disruption")